zowe/zowe-cli/CONTRIBUTING.md

 ## Dependencies

-The CLI and Zowe Plug-ins use strict version numbers for dependencies.
+The CLI and Zowe plug-ins use strict version numbers for dependencies.
 Any SDKs should not pin dependencies unless it is absolutely required in order to function.
-  - ^ should be used to specify any dependency with the same major version.
+  - `^` should be used to specify any dependency with the same major version.
-  - ~ should be used to specify any dependency with the same minor version.
+  - `~` should be used to specify any dependency with the same minor version.

 For Zowe organization repositories, all dependencies must be compatible with the EPL-2.0 license.